Configure Jupyter Notebook environment on GPU

 The main topics include:

-- Installing and configuring Jupyter Notebook
+- Install and configure Jupyter Notebook

 Before you start